evercoinx/meme-tools/README.md

     yarn trade:raydium
     ```

+6. Optionally, start social hype about the token information update on Dex Screener:

-6. Optionally, update the token information on [Dex Tools](https://www.dextools.io/marketplace/en/create-socials), publish posts about it on the X account and the Telegram group, and raid it on the Telegram group.
+    1. Update the token information for 299 USDC on [Dex Tools](https://www.dextools.io/marketplace/en/create-socials)

+    2. Publish and pin posts on the X account and the Telegram group

+    3. Raid it on the Telegram group

+7. Optionally, start social hype about another token boost on Dex Screener:

-7. Optionally, buy another boost 10x pack on [Dex Screener](https://dexscreener.com) after the expiration of the original one, publish posts about it on the X account and the Telegram group, and raid it on the Telegram group.
+    1. Buy the boost 10x pack for 99 USDC on [Dex Screener](https://dexscreener.com)

+    2. Publish and pin posts on the X account and the Telegram group

+    3. Raid it on the Telegram group

 # Token Exit Plan